 You should ensure that you:

-- like everyone, unpaid carers (including young carers) and people being cared for should follow public health advice on how to protect themselves from infection
+- follow coronavirus public health advice on how to protect yourself and others from infection

-- it will also be important to make sure that you have key information about the person you care for easily available - so that anyone taking over their care has all the information they need
+- have key information about the person you care for easily available so that anyone taking over their care has all the information they need

 Local carer centres and young carer services

 In reaction to the coronavirus outbreak, local carer centres and young carer services have had to make adjustments to the way they carry out their activities.
 This has had an impact on their support they can offer.

 Although unable to provide face to face support, most are offering alternative forms of support online or over the phone.
 You may be able to find the information you are looking for on their website.